-All components on the Eligible Service List can be requested in any combination.
-While high-speed Wi-Fi classroom connectivity has been the driving factor, for switching, cloud, cable, POE or other eligible components. are critical to deployments.
-If a school district has recently deployed Wi-Fi, they many have needs for cabling, POE or other eligible components.
+All components on the eligible service list can be requested in any combination.
+High-speed Wi-Fi classroom connectivity has been the driving factor for switching, cloud, cable, PoE, or other eligible components, which are critical to deployments.
+If a school district has recently deployed Wi-Fi, it may need cabling, PoE, or other eligible components.

-It's not worth it for me to file because my library won't qualify for near enough E-Rate funding for a network upgrade.
+It's not worth it for me to file because my library won't qualify for nearly enough E-Rate funding for a network upgrade.

-In E-Rate Funding Year 2021, the budget floor was raised from \$9,200 to \$25,000!
+In E-Rate funding year 2021, the budget floor was raised from \$9,200 to \$25,000!